Lumo project

 Synchronized heartbeat pulse

-When both people interact with their devices within two minutes of each other, the hearts on both devices pulse simultaneously — a moment of unplanned, shared presence across distance.
+When a message is sent by you and received by the other within a span two minutes, the hearts on both devices pulse simultaneously, displaying a moment of shared presence across distance.

 hover to play ↑